dddrrreee/cs340lx-25aut-contrib/ssd1306-display/README.md

 <img src="images/BCM_arm_peripherals_alternative_function_assignments.png" width="800" />
 </p>

+The `code` folder includes `ssd1306-display-driver-staff.o` and 2 simple programs `0-fill-screen.c` and `1-draw-commands.c` you can use to test your wiring setup and make sure your device hardware doesn't have any issues.

 ----------------------------------------------------------------------
 ### Step 1: I2C setup
 The `code` folder includes the staff's I2C implementation `i2c.o`.
-To drop in your own I2C driver, add it to `COMMON_SRC` and remove `PREBUILT_OBJS` from the Makefile.
+To drop in your own I2C driver, add it to `COMMON_SRC` and remove the `PREBUILT_OBJS` from the Makefile.

 ```
 COMMON_SRC := ssd1306-display-driver.c
 COMMON_SRC += my-i2c.c

 # PREBUILT_OBJS := i2c.o
+# PREBUILT_OBJS += ssd1306-display-driver-staff.o
 ```

 ----------------------------------------------------------------------